jaflo/umlauter/README.md

 # Umlauter

 Corrects common German transcriptions like frueher to use the proper Umlaut ü (früher).
-Available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/umlauter/) and coming soon for Chrome.
+Available on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/umlauter/) and [Chrome](https://chrome.google.com/webstore/detail/umlauter/cpehjdejapmgcjcpcgambppnekfnjiaj).

 Installation requires access to websites to correct typing in input boxes.
 All data is processed locally and is not sent to remote servers!